-The Bachelor of Science degree in Fashion Merchandising requires 124
+The Bachelor of Science degree in Fashion Merchandising and Management requires 124

 credits.
 An additional 31 credits are required for the Master of Science

 courses taken in the junior and senior years are combined to waive up